ymirsky/KitNET-py/README.md

 *Yisroel Mirsky, Tomer Doitshman, Yuval Elovici, and Asaf Shabtai, "Kitsune: An Ensemble of Autoencoders for Online Network Intrusion Detection", Network and Distributed System Security Symposium 2018 (NDSS'18)*

+This repo contains the anomaly detector only.
+For the full network intrusion detection system from the paper, please see https://github.com/ymirsky/Kitsune-py.

 # What is KitNET?
 Anomaly detection in unbounded data-streams is a difficult problem since the observed instances cannot be stored for inducing newer models.
 This challenge becomes even more apparent when the data stream has many features (dimensions) and arrives at a high rate.
 Under these circumstances, the dataset is in essence "big-data" which makes the offline training of a machine learning algorithm prohibitively slow or expensive.